SpacehuhnTech/WiFiDuck/README.md

 ## About

-This open source project aims to provide a user friendly tool to learn about keystroke injection attacks.
+This open source project aims to provide a user-friendly tool to learn about keystroke injection attacks.
 A microcontroller acts as a USB keyboard that is programmable over WiFi.
 It's using the Ducky Script language that [Hak5](https://www.hak5.org/)